opencoff/go-tunnel/README.md

 # go-tunnel - Robust Quic/TLS Tunnel (Stunnel replacement)

 ## What is it?
-A supercharged [Stunnel](https://www.stunnel.org) replacement written in golang.
-It is is in a sense a proxy enabling addition of network-encryption to existing clients without any source code changes.
+A supercharged [Stunnel](https://www.stunnel.org) replacement written in golang. is in a sense a proxy enabling addition of network-encryption to existing clients without any source code changes.

-go-tunnel uses golang's TLS stack and built-in certification verification.

 ## Features

 - TLS 1.3 for client and server mode (TLS Connect or TLS Listen)
 - Quic client and server mode (Quic listen or Quic connect)
+- Optional SOCKS for connecting endpoint (SOCKS server)
 - Optional TLS client certificate (for Quic/TLS Connect)
 - SNI on the listening Quic/TLS server
 - Ratelimits - global and per-IP